-They should then follow the safeguarding procedures and refer cases by e-mail to the MASH If the matter is urgent then Police must be contacted by dialling 999.
-In cases where further advice from the Police is sought dial 101 or contact the the Anti-terrorism hotline on 0800 789 321
+They should then follow the safeguarding procedures and refer cases by e-mail to the MASH team if the matter is urgent then Police must be contacted by dialling 999.
+In cases where further advice from the Police is sought dial 101 or contact the the Anti-terrorism hotline on 0800 789 321 governors to raise concerns around Prevent (020 7340 7264).

-The Department for Education has also set up a dedicated telephone helpline for staff and governors to raise concerns around Prevent (020 7340 7264).
+The Department for Education has also set up a dedicated telephone helpline for staff and